Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-• It is possible to save up to $190 per year simply by quoting early and online
+• You may be able to save approximately $190 per year just by shopping early and online

-• Policyholders who may need an increased level of liability coverage will pay around $570 annually to raise from a 30/60 limit to the 250/500 level
+• Drivers who want increased liability limits will pay approximately $570 every year to increase from a low limit to 250/500 limits

 Rates by Driver Age